MichaelK4/Connect-Four-Final-Project/README.md

 The website component of the project provides additional functionalities accessible through a web interface:
 * Edit users: Users can edit their information.
 * Delete User: You have the option to delete your user, including all your game data.
-* View User Details: Detailed information about users, including their game statistics, can be viewed.
+* View User Details: Detailed user information, including their game statistics, can be viewed.
 * View Game Details: Information about individual games, such as outcome and duration, can be accessed.
-* Statistics Page: The website offers a statistics page featuring various queries and views to showcase different data from the user and game tables.
+* Statistics Page: The website offers a statistics page featuring various queries and views to showcase data from the user and game tables.

 ## Getting Started